 Instructions

-- Prepare the vegan cheese: In a high-speed blender, combine soaked cashews, oat milk, nutritional yeast, coconut oil, tapioca starch, garlic powder, lemon juice, and salt.
-Blend on high until ultra-smooth.
-Transfer to a small saucepan and cook over medium-low heat, stirring continuously until the mixture becomes thick and stretchy, about 5-7 minutes.
-Remove from heat and set aside.
+- Prepare the vegan cheese: In a high-speed blender, combine soaked cashews, oat milk, nutritional yeast, coconut oil, tapioca starch, garlic powder, lemon juice, and sea salt.
+Blend until ultra-smooth.
+Transfer to a saucepan and cook over medium-low heat, stirring until thick and stretchy, about 5–7 minutes.
+Remove from heat.

-- Cook the pasta: Bring a large pot of salted water to boil.
-Add ziti and cook until al dente, about 9 minutes, stirring occasionally to prevent sticking.
-Drain thoroughly but do not rinse; the starch on pasta helps the sauce adhere.
+- Cook the pasta: Bring a large pot of salted water to a boil.
+Cook ziti until al dente, about 9 minutes.
+Drain well, and do not rinse; pasta starch helps sauce adhere.

-- Assemble the baked ziti: Preheat oven to 375°F (190°C). in a large mixing bowl, combine cooked pasta and most of the marinara sauce (reserve about ½ cup for topping).
-Gently fold in the creamy vegan cheese, leaving some ribbons intact for that melt effect.
-Transfer mixture to a lightly oiled 9×13 inch baking dish.
+- Assemble the baked ziti: Preheat oven to 375°F (190°C).
+In a mixing bowl, combine cooked pasta and most of the marinara sauce (reserve about ½ cup for topping).
+Fold in the creamy vegan cheese, leaving a few ribbons for extra melt.
+Transfer to a lightly oiled 9×13-inch baking dish.

 - Top the dish: Spoon the remaining zesty marinara evenly over the pasta.
-If using, sprinkle vegan mozzarella shreds on top for an extra golden finish.
+If using, sprinkle vegan mozzarella-style shreds on top.

-- Bake until golden and bubbly: Place baking dish in the oven and bake for 20-25 minutes, until the top is beautifully golden and the sauce bubbles around the edges.
+- Bake until golden and bubbly: Bake 20–25 minutes, until the top turns golden and the sauce bubbles around the edges.

-- Rest and garnish: Remove from oven and let it rest 5 minutes before serving.
-Garnish with fresh basil and parsley leaves for a fragrant, colorful finish.
+- Rest and garnish: Rest 5 minutes before serving.
+Garnish with fresh basil and parsley.

-- Fresh herbs boost flavor: Always add fresh basil and parsley at the end of cooking the marinara to preserve their bright, grassy notes.
+- Fresh herbs boost flavor: Add basil and parsley near the end so they stay aromatic.

 Serving Suggestions